moefh/ozzy/README.md

 # Ozzy

-Voltage meter built with Arduino
+A *really* crummy oscilloscope built using an Arduino.

 ## Example Usage